aws-samples/serverless-datalake/unstructured_lake/README.md

 # Cost Optimized RAG with S3 Vectors (Built with Kiro)

-A serverless AWS CDK application for processing PDF documents, generating vector embeddings, and extracting structured insights using Amazon Bedrock.
+Amazon S3 Vectors is the first cloud object store with native support to store and query vectors, delivering purpose-built, cost-optimized vector storage.
+This solution leverages S3 Vector for vectorizing multi-modal data and extracting structured insights using Amazon Bedrock.

 ## Architecture Overview